flaviomicheletti/python-concurrency-parallelism/docs/difference-between.md

 schedule and execute tasks.
 Threads share the same memory space and resources of the process they belong to.

+14. **Difference between a thread and a process:**

+- A thread is a unit of execution within a process, allowing for concurrent or parallel execution of tasks within the same memory space.

+- A process is an instance of a program running on a computer, which has its own memory space, resources, and state.

 2. **Difference between a thread and a coroutine:**

 - A thread is a concurrent execution unit managed by the operating system,